annalisa144/reverdecer/_posts/2018-07-30-blogging-and-couching.md

 **Blogging about our [permaculture adVanture](https://reverdecer.annalisagross.com/2018/06/20/what-is-permaculture/)**
 * shares a few laughs, groans, and insight
 * connects us to loved ones who make time to read
-* offers a way for you to engage what we're doing with suggestions, comments, questions - [even to mildly support us financially!](
+* offers a way for you to engage what we're doing with suggestions, comments, questions - [even to mildly support us financially--for free!](https://reverdecer.annalisagross.com/2018/07/29/unadvertising/)
 * invites us to take a step back from our life and reflect on it
 * is the only writing I'm doing these days, which I'm suprised and bummed about - but at least the public nature of blogging helps me get *some* words down!